 Diagnostics are first of all available in Designer.
 We have added two new commands in the Configuration extensions window: Check applicability and Check applicability for all.

-You can run a similar verification also in Designer batch mode.
+You can run a similar verification also in the Designer batch mode.
 For this purpose, we have added a new command-line option /CheckCanApplyConfigurationExtensions.

 In 1C:Enterprise script

 Diagnostics are also available in 1C:Enterprise script.
 We have added a new method CheckCanApplyAll() to the ConfigurationExtensionsMananger.
 And to the ConfigurationExtension object, we have added the CheckCanApply() method.
-You can use these methods to check applicability of all (or one) extensions of the infobase in the current data area in accordance with the load order and taking into account the extensions that were already verified.
+You can use these methods to check the applicability of all (or one) extensions of the infobase in the current data area in accordance with the load order and taking into account the extensions that were already verified.

-An important and interesting feature here is that the CheckCanApply() method allows you to check applicability of a new version of the extension before it is loaded directly into the infobase.
+An important and interesting feature here is that the CheckCanApply() method allows you to check the applicability of a new version of the extension before it is loaded directly into the infobase.
 You can pass a new version of the extension to this method as binary data.

 In “Manage configuration extensions” standard data processor

-We have also added two commands that allow you to check applicability of those extensions that are already available in the list to the More menu.
+We have also added two commands that allow you to check the applicability of those extensions that are already available in the list to the More menu.